 Multivoting is different than straight voting since an idea may not be the top choice of anyone, but it may get a lot of high scores and rise to the top of the overall list.

-This tool is sort of like a Prioritization Matrix but done more anonymously with less objectivity.
-The Prioritization Matrix will likely take longer but provide more numerical evidence to support the final result.
+This tool is similar to a Prioritization Matrix but done more anonymously with less objectivity.
+The Prioritization Matrix will likely take longer but provide more numerical evidence to support the decisions.

 A current "situation", or the current method, is the result of forces for and against the current state being in equilibrium.
 In order to make a change, the forces need to change and create a new equilibrium.